The aftermath of Israeli airstrikes in Al Remal, Gaza, October 2023. Photo: Marwan Sawwaf/Alef Multimedia/Oxfam

 We shouldn’t accept violence as normal.
 We need to have empathy for others and speak out against violence.

-A monthly donation of £5 can support people facing violence and conflict.
+A donation from you can support people facing violence and conflict.
 Donate today.

 4 Peace led by the people